-Emotional Writing: One Surprising Method for Capturing Readers' Emotions
+Emotional Writing: One Surprising Method for Creating Emotion in Your Readers

 Is there something in her past that colors the incident?
 Something she’s trying to hide?
 Something she can’t admit, even to herself?
 What subtleties underlie this event?
 What unbidden thoughts force their way into her mind?

 This is often a good time for a mini flashback, or even a full-fledged one.
-Memory is very powerful for evoking emotion and is an effective way to reveal a surprising emotion, one that goes beyond what your character should be feeling to delve into the deeper layers of her psyche.
+Memory is very powerful tool for evoking emotion and is an effective way to reveal a surprising emotion, one that goes beyond what your character should be feeling to delve into the deeper layers of her psyche.

 Further argument for the flashback

-Another good reason to use a flashback when introducing a strong emotion is that it gives your reader time to process.
+Another good reason to use a flashback when introducing an intense emotion is that it gives your reader time to process.
 Drawing out a memory slows the pace and gives your reader an opportunity to process what’s happening on the page and arrive at his own emotional response.
 This is key for emotional writing.

 Telling the reader what to feel is a sure-fire way to make sure they won’t really feel it.
 Much better to come at it sideways with unexpected or conflicting emotion.
 When the reader processes and generates his own emotional response, the story becomes more meaningful and more memorable.